ericng921/School_District_Analysis/README.md

 - How is the school summary affected?

-  The avgerage Math and reading score are slightly changed, but the overall passing percentage is increased from 65% to 91%.
+  The avgerage Math and reading score are slightly changed, and the overall passing percentage is increased from 65% to 91%.

 Original